After choking on grape, 8-year-old boy left unable to communicate, walk from severe brain injury

 "It took them several efforts to try and get the grape dislodged from his throat, as well as to make him responsive," Belcher explained.

-Just one grape, and one chance, but after over a month in the hospital, doctors told his family that Sincere only had a 1% chance of survival."
+Just one grape, and one chance, but after over a month in the hospital, doctors told his family that Sincere only had a one percent chance of survival.

 In a miracle, Sincere pulled through.
-But it takes a village to get him where he needs to go.
+However, it takes a village to get him where he needs to go.

 Dr. Joana Dolgoff with Wellstar Health Systems said she's seen other cases such as this one.
-For an injury, as severe as Sincere's, it only takes a few minutes for things to go extremely wrong.
-And it can happen from all types of foods parents give their kids all the time.
+And it can happen from foods parents give their kids all the time.

 Dolgoff said to avoid giving younger children grapes, hot dogs, popcorn, chunks of meat and cheese, and nuts and seeds.